Fox Sedge, Brown Fox Sedge

-Plants of the World Online by Kew lists 1,997 species in the Carex genus (as of 5-4-21 when I last updated this page).
+As of 12-30-21 when this page was last updated, Plants of the World Online by Kew lists 2,001 species in the Carex genus.
 It is a member of the plant family Cyperaceae with 92 genera.
-Those numbers could change as updates are made.
+Those numbers could change as updates are made on POWO.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER PLANT ID.

 I found a few colonies of Carex vulpinoidea while wildflower hunting on my farm on June 14 in 2020.
 Carex species are quite common, Missouri Plants listing 25 species and Plants of the World Online listing nearly 2,000 worldwide.
 I have identified other members of the plant family Cyperaceae on my farm and they all have similar characteristics.
 Interestingly, Missouri Plants dos not list this species on their site…

 All Carex species are perennial and grow from rhizomes, stolons, or short rootstocks.
 The leaves look like any other ordinary grass at a glance.
 The flower-bearing stalks, culms, are unbranched and usually grow to around 2’ tall or more.
 Carex vulpinoidea grows up to 3 1/2′ in height…